Algiras/Miserable/blog/src/content/blog/2025-09-02-burningbridges.md

 # The Incident

 So, today was a thing.
-I saw an ad for a 'productivity hack' that involved getting up at 4 AM to stare at a wall.
-I'm already staring at a wall at 2 AM for free.
-Am I a visionary or just tired?
+I downloaded a meditation app.
+The narrator had such a calming voice that I fell asleep and dreamt I was being chased by a giant, sentient clock.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.